DanWahlin/Angular-RESTfulService/README.md

 1. Open a command prompt window

+1. Run `npm install`

-1. Run `npm run tsc:w` in a command window to compile TypeScript to JavaScript locally (leave the window running).
+1. Run `npm run tsc:w` to compile TypeScript to JavaScript locally (leave the window running).
 This is only needed when in "dev" mode.

 1. Open another command window and navigate to this application's root folder in the command window